|Film Title/Year and Description|

 One of the thugs spray-painted Carol's bare rear-end with a red target before she was forced to perform oral sex on Freak # 1.
 One more kick to the head left Joanna mortally wounded (shortly later, she died at the hospital), before the trio raced away.
 The daughter was left traumatized (and heavily sedated) but survived, although she later had to be institutionalized.

 The attack provoked a vengeful, vigilante rampage by Joanna's husband, a "bleeding heart liberal" and NYC architect named Paul Kersey (Charles Bronson).

 The Rape-Assault of Carol

 Female Trouble (1974)

-Disfigured, glory-seeking serial killer mom Dawn Davenport (Divine) was executed on the electric chair, after she delivered an "acceptance speech" - thanking "everyone who made this possible" including her accomplices and her victims.
-She shouted as the film concluded with her final words: "I love every f---ing one of you!"
+She delivered an "acceptance speech" - thanking 'everyone who made this possible.'
+She even acknowledged her accomplices and victims.
+She shouted as the film concluded, with her final words: "I love every f---ing one of you!"

 The outdoor procession in the festival had stopped in front of the San Rocco building.
 The priest recited in Latin to the crowd: "In nomine Patris, et Filii, et Spiritu Sancti amen."
 When he was about to unlock his door, Fanucci noticed that the light bulb had been turned off in the hallway - he tapped it and when the light flickered, he tightened it.
 The light revealed Vito hidden in the shadows.
 Vito followed him through the door with his wrapped gun.
 Fanucci turned with surprise and asked: "What've you got there?"